dbox/radicle/readme.md

 - Make sure [node.js](http://nodejs.org) and [roots](http://roots.cx/articles/getting-started) are installed.
 - Clone this repo down and `cd` into the folder.
 - Run `npm install`.
 - Run `roots watch`.
-This will will perform all watch tasks, spin up a server, and automatically point your browser to `localhost:1111/`
+This will will perform all watch tasks, spin up a server, and point your browser to `localhost:1111/`

 ### Technologies / Dependencies